Cuchifritos

 Cuchifritos ([kutʃiˈfɾitos]) or cochifritos refers to various fried foods prepared principally of pork in Spanish and Puerto Rican cuisine.
 In Spain, cuchifritos are a typical dish from Segovia in Castile.
 The dish consists of pork meat fried in olive oil and garlic and served hot.
-In Puerto Rico they include a variety of dishes including morcilla (blood sausage), papas rellenas (fried potato balls stuffed with meat), and chicharron (fried pork skin), and other parts of the pig prepared in different ways.
-Some cuchifritos dishes are prepared using plantain as a primary ingredient.
+In Puerto Rico they include a variety of dishes including morcilla (blood sausage), rellenos de papa (fried potato balls stuffed with meat), and chicharron (fried pork skin), and other parts of the pig prepared in different ways.
+Some cuchifritos dishes are prepared using cooking plantain as a primary ingredient.
 Cuchifritos vendors also typically serve juices and drinks such as passionfruit, pineapple, and coconut juice, as well as ajonjolí, a drink made from sesame seeds.

 Origin

 The term used to refer to small, fried parts of a pig.

 It is incorrectly thought that it derives its name from the word cuchí, short for cochino or pig and frito, which describes something that is fried.